-Mark has established a successful artistic practice using two distinct approaches to lens-based image making.
+In my artistic practice I have two distinct approaches to lens-based image making.

 The Abstract Collection